BushTanya/ConfirmitSlider/README.md

 ```js
 new SliderOpenQuestionView(question, questionViewSettings, customQuestionSettings, sliderContainer);
 ```
+sliderContainer here stands for HTMLDivElement element to which you want to append the slider compoment.

 2) Before creating a SliderOpenQuestionView object you can change slider's settings in customQuestionSettings.
 For instance:

 ```js